Here are 3 must-visit scary places in Belgrade, adorned with many intriguing stories about executions, crimes, destructions, and mysteries.

-Is there a better synonym for a scary place than a cemetery?
+One of the 3 must-visit scary places in Belgrade is definitely Belgrade New Cemetery.
+Apart from being scary it is also extremely beautiful.
 Some cemeteries represent world-class tourist attractions and are visited by thousands of people each year.
-The New Cemetery is the most famous cemetery in Belgrade and is an artistic masterpiece.
+The New Cemetery is the most famous in Belgrade and is an artistic masterpiece.
 It is one of the first architecturally and systematically planned cemeteries in Serbia.
-This cemetery represents a cultural monument of great importance and testifies to the rich Serbian history and the lives of prominent figures who are buried here.
+It represents a cultural monument of great importance and testifies to the rich Serbian history and the lives of prominent figures who are buried here.
 Since 2004 it is a member of the Association of Significant Cemeteries of Europe and since 2018 of the European Cemeteries Route.

 It originated in the second half of the 19th century.
 It consists of a group of military graveyards, Jewish cemetery, Cemetery of Belgrade Liberators, Arcades, Alley of the Greats and Alley of Distinguished Citizens.
 It is an Open Air Museum because it boasts 900 sculptural monuments, authored by 80 prominent artists.